epquito/Movie-app-deployment/README.md

 ```
 ## Once all dockerfiles are done and provisioned you can start on the CI portion with github actions

-## create a new directory within the root directory and name it ".github"
+- Create a new directory within the root directory and name it ".github"

-## within the knewly created directory create a new directory "workflows" that will stored your github actions yml file
+- Within the knewly created directory create a new directory "workflows" that will stored your github actions yml file

-## Inside workflows create a file "name_of_file.yml"
+- Inside workflows create a file "name_of_file.yml"
 - name_of_file.yml:
 ```bash
 name: Build and Push Docker Image